1959 World Series

-The Dodgers won their first National League pennant since moving from Brooklyn after the 1957 season by defeating the Milwaukee Braves (another franchise that had moved out of its original city during the 1950s) 2–0 in a best-of-three pennant playoff.
-The Dodgers' first world championship in Los Angeles, the win was their second World Series victory in franchise history and its second in five seasons, since it beat the New York Yankees in 1955, its first win in the October classic after seven losses between 1916 and 1953.
-(The Brooklyn Dodgers would lose against the Yankees in 1956 for a record of 1–8 in the World Series.
-In Los Angeles, the Dodgers racked up a record of 6 wins and 6 losses in World Series competition between 1959 and 2020.)
+The Dodgers won their first National League pennant since moving from Brooklyn after the 1957 season by defeating the Milwaukee Braves (another franchise that had relocated from their original city, Boston, in 1953) 2–0 in a best-of-three tie breaker series.
+The Dodgers' first world championship in Los Angeles, the win was their second World Series victory in franchise history and their second in five seasons, after beating the New York Yankees in 1955.
+This was also the Dodgers' only win as a tenant of the Coliseum; their next World Series victories would come when playing in Dodger Stadium.

+1955 was their first win in the Fall Classic after seven consecutive losses between 1916 and 1953.
+While the Brooklyn Dodgers had gone 1–8 in the World Series, the Los Angeles Dodgers have gone 7-6 through their 13 appearances between 1959 and 2024.

-The first championship for a West Coast team, it was also the first World Series in which no pitcher for either side pitched a complete game.
+It was the first championship for a West Coast team, and it was the first World Series in which no pitcher for either side pitched a complete game.
 As Vin Scully remarked in his narration for the official World Series film, "What a change of scenery!"
-This was the only Fall Classic played during the period from 1949 through 1964 in which no games were played in New York City, breaking the streak of the city that documentary filmmaker Ken Burns later called the era's "Capital of Baseball".
+This was the only Fall Classic played during the period from 1949 through 1964 in which no games were played in New York City.